Chart Color Schemes

 The level of residential development activity in Mount Dandenong - Olinda is very low in comparison to the average area assessed nationally by AreaSearch

-Mount Dandenong - Olinda has received approximately six dwelling approvals per year over the past five financial years, totalling 33 homes.
-In the current financial year FY-26, four approvals have been recorded to date.
-The population in the area has declined recently, yet development activity has remained adequate relative to this decline, which may benefit buyers.
-New properties are constructed at an average expected cost of $689,000, indicating a focus on premium segment dwellings.
+Mount Dandenong - Olinda has averaged around 6 dwelling approvals per year over the past five financial years, totalling 33 homes.
+In FY26 so far, 4 approvals have been recorded.
+The population decline in recent years has resulted in adequate development activity relative to other areas, benefiting buyers while new properties are constructed at an average expected construction cost of $689,000, indicating a focus on the premium segment.
+Commercial development approvals totaling $1.7 million have been recorded this financial year, reflecting the area's residential nature.

 Frequently Asked Questions - Development